I had no money for a full fridge much less a Red camera or a trip on the Orient Express.

-So I kept back the words about to leave my mouth.
-Instead I thought, okay, ex-boyfriend, you’re being full-on pompous.
+So I kept back the words about to leave my mouth and thought, Okay, ex-boyfriend, you’re full-on pompous.
 No way was I going to tell him I planned to start a blog, since my idea of blogging was the quintessence of masturbatory self-indulgence.

-In fact this encounter set me back twelve months from attempting the blog, not because I was easily influenced by someone else’s opinion, but because the opinion in question touched on concerns I already felt — did I really want to indulge my predilection towards self-indulgence?
+This encounter set me back twelve months from attempting the blog, not because I’m easily influenced by someone else’s opinion, but because the opinion in question touched on concerns I already felt — did I really want to indulge my predilection towards self-indulgence?

-Note that I doubled up on ‘indulge’ not because my writing sucks, but to demonstrate the infinity-mirror nature of self-reflective writing.
-Yep.
+Here I doubled up on variations of ‘indulge’ not because my writing sucks, but to demonstrate the infinity-mirror nature of self-reflective writing.

 Twelve months later…

 The idea of blogging had sprung up in one conversation after another with various individuals.
-I was going through a period of transition, dissatisfaction and uncertainty about the direction of my life (let’s be honest, I still am), and I specifically sought advice from overachieving persons whom I both respect and do not understand at all.
-I thought perhaps they could make me understand, and in doing so, maybe I could do what they do: Achieve.
+I was going through a period of transition, dissatisfaction and uncertainty about the direction of my life (let’s be honest, I still am), and I specifically sought advice from overachieving persons whom I both respect and don’t understand at all.
+I thought perhaps they could help me understand them, and in doing so, maybe I could do what they do: Achieve.
 Big.
 And in every instance, each of those baffling overachievers suggested I blog.